skoval/meta-analysis/chapter8.md

 --- type:NormalExercise lang:r  xp:100 skills:1
 ## Small Study Effects

-In this problem, we look at possible small study effects for among 48 studies looking at the effectiveness of school-based writing-to-learn interventions on academic achievement.
+In this problem, we look at possible small study effects among 48 studies looking at the effectiveness of school-based writing-to-learn interventions on academic achievement.